Get Started Today

 Are you looking for an Online MBA program that can advance your skillset and increase your earnings potential?

 The Online MBA at Kent State University's College of Business Administration can provide all that and more.

 About Our Online MBA

 Serving students in Cleveland, Akron, and Columbus, as well as all across the country, our program provides a host of benefits to dedicated, working professionals.

-Students seeking out worthwhile MBA courses online will certainly find what they’re looking for at Kent State.
-Course topics in our Online MBA include:
+Students seeking worthwhile MBA courses online will find what they are looking for at Kent State.
+Course topics in our Online MBA program include:

 - GMAT or GRE scores

 |ACCT 63037 - Financial Accounting for Decision Making||2 credits||Fall|

 |ACCT 63038 - Managerial Accounting for Decision Making||2 credits||Spring|